It can be easy to forget that where we keep our money has consequences beyond our own saving potential.

 It also has a biodegradable contactless card made from renewable resources like plant leaves and corn.

-It was granted a UK banking license in 2019, so current account holders assets are protected under Financial Services Compensation Scheme (FSCS), which covers up to £85,000 per person.
+Triodos was granted a UK banking license in 2019, so current account holders assets are protected under Financial Services Compensation Scheme (FSCS), which covers up to £85,000 per person.
+It is also Ethical Consumer’s Best Buy for Current Accounts.

-There is a £3 monthly for its current account, and a competitive 18 per cent (variable) interest rate on an agreed overdraft.
+There is a £3 monthly for its current account, and a competitive 18 per cent (variable) interest rate on an agreed overdraft up to a maximum of £2,000.

 As Britain’s biggest mutual, Nationwide says “the fact that we are owned by our members and run for their benefit, makes us fundamentally different from our big competitors.”

-It continues to offer a competitive package for those looking to switch their current account.
+The building society continues to offer a competitive package for those looking to switch their current account.
 Its FlexPlus current account comes with a £13 per month fee, but if you make use of the free insurance that comes with it (the travel, mobile and breakdown insurance could be worth more than £500 a year in total) it’s an attractive option.
-Just be sure to check the restrictions as, for example, Nationwide’s travel insurance will not cover cancellations due to the coronavirus pandemic unless it is for medical reasons.

-Nationwide also offers a FlexDirect current account, which has no monthly fee and comes with two per cent interest on balances for the first 12 months before reducing to 0.25 per cent – interest on current account balances is an unusual perk in the current financial climate.
+Nationwide also offers a FlexDirect current account, which has no monthly fee and comes with two per cent interest on balances for the first 12 months on balances up to £1,500 before reducing to 0.25 per cent.
 To qualify for this account, you must pay in at least £1,000 per month.
 You’ll pay no overdraft interest for the first 12 months, followed by a steep 39.9 per cent (as with all its current accounts) so it pays to stay in credit.

 The Cumberland is a building society based in Cumbria.
 It offers current accounts, as well as mortgages and savings accounts, to customers living in Cumbria, South West Scotland, West Northumberland and North Lancashire.